August 16, 2023

 1. You can change your mind until the egg is fertilised and implanted.
 If this happens, you might have to cover the costs.

-How would you feel if egg freezing led to a successful pregnancy for your recipient, but not for you?
+6. Yes, egg sharing can be great.
+It can be an emotional process.
+Consider counselling and understanding how it would feel if egg freezing led to a successful pregnancy for your recipient, but not for you?

 References